Five Below (NASDAQ:FIVE) Price Target Raised to $135.00

-Five Below (NASDAQ:FIVE) had its price objective raised by Loop Capital from $120.00 to $135.00 in a report issued on Thursday morning, The Fly reports.
-They currently have a buy rating on the specialty retailer’s stock.
+Five Below (NASDAQ:FIVE) had its price objective raised by Telsey Advisory Group from $108.00 to $135.00 in a research note published on Thursday morning, Briefing.com reports.
+The firm currently has a market perform rating on the specialty retailer’s stock.

-FIVE has been the subject of a number of other reports.
-Oppenheimer began coverage on Five Below in a report on Thursday.
-They set a buy rating and a $140.00 target price for the company.
-JPMorgan Chase & Co. upped their price objective on Five Below from $136.00 to $142.00 and gave the stock an overweight rating in a research note on Thursday.
-Bank of America increased their target price on Five Below from $120.00 to $140.00 and gave the stock a buy rating in a research report on Wednesday, June 10th.
-Credit Suisse Group boosted their price target on shares of Five Below from $93.00 to $116.00 and gave the company an outperform rating in a report on Wednesday, June 10th.
-Finally, Goldman Sachs Group began coverage on shares of Five Below in a research report on Monday, May 18th.
-They set a neutral rating and a $89.00 price target for the company.
-Seven equities research analysts have rated the stock with a hold rating and sixteen have issued a buy rating to the stock.
-The company has a consensus rating of Buy and a consensus price target of $129.60.
+Several other research analysts have also commented on FIVE.
+BidaskClub upgraded shares of Five Below from a sell rating to a hold rating in a report on Tuesday, August 18th.
+Loop Capital upped their price objective on shares of Five Below from $110.00 to $120.00 in a report on Wednesday, June 10th.
+Royal Bank of Canada increased their price target on shares of Five Below from $102.00 to $115.00 and gave the stock an outperform rating in a research note on Wednesday, June 10th.
+Citigroup increased their price target on shares of Five Below from $95.00 to $130.00 in a research note on Wednesday, June 10th.
+Finally, Deutsche Bank increased their price target on shares of Five Below from $102.00 to $121.00 and gave the stock a buy rating in a research note on Wednesday, June 10th.
+Seven research analysts have rated the stock with a hold rating and sixteen have issued a buy rating to the stock.
+Five Below currently has a consensus rating of Buy and an average price target of $129.60.

-In related news, CFO Kenneth R. Bull sold 9,123 shares of the firm’s stock in a transaction dated Wednesday, June 17th.
-The stock was sold at an average price of $114.13, for a total transaction of $1,041,207.99.
-Following the completion of the transaction, the chief financial officer now owns 92,650 shares of the company’s stock, valued at $10,574,144.50.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available at this link.
-Also, Director Thomas Vellios sold 100,000 shares of Five Below stock in a transaction dated Tuesday, June 23rd.
-The stock was sold at an average price of $110.19, for a total value of $11,019,000.00.
-Following the transaction, the director now directly owns 524,828 shares in the company, valued at $57,830,797.32.
+In other Five Below news, CMO Michael Romanko sold 11,820 shares of the firm’s stock in a transaction dated Friday, June 12th.
+The shares were sold at an average price of $109.83, for a total transaction of $1,298,190.60.
+Following the completion of the sale, the chief marketing officer now directly owns 20,550 shares in the company, valued at approximately $2,257,006.50.
+The transaction was disclosed in a document filed with the SEC, which can be accessed through the SEC website.
+Also, Director Thomas Vellios sold 100,000 shares of the firm’s stock in a transaction dated Tuesday, June 23rd.
+The shares were sold at an average price of $110.19, for a total transaction of $11,019,000.00.
+Following the sale, the director now owns 524,828 shares of the company’s stock, valued at $57,830,797.32.
 The disclosure for this sale can be found here.
-Insiders have sold 247,712 shares of company stock worth $26,677,806 in the last quarter.
-Company insiders own 2.40% of the company’s stock.
+Over the last 90 days, insiders have sold 247,712 shares of company stock valued at $26,677,806.
+2.40% of the stock is owned by company insiders.

-A number of hedge funds and other institutional investors have recently modified their holdings of the business.
-Capital World Investors boosted its position in shares of Five Below by 149.5% during the 1st quarter.
-Capital World Investors now owns 3,126,419 shares of the specialty retailer’s stock valued at $220,037,000 after purchasing an additional 1,873,138 shares in the last quarter.
-FMR LLC boosted its holdings in Five Below by 24.9% during the second quarter.
-FMR LLC now owns 3,999,991 shares of the specialty retailer’s stock worth $427,639,000 after buying an additional 797,658 shares in the last quarter.
-Spyglass Capital Management LLC bought a new stake in Five Below during the first quarter worth approximately $31,882,000.
-Wasatch Advisors Inc. grew its position in Five Below by 25.6% in the first quarter.
-Wasatch Advisors Inc. now owns 2,197,675 shares of the specialty retailer’s stock worth $154,672,000 after buying an additional 448,342 shares during the last quarter.
-Finally, Chilton Investment Co.
-LLC bought a new position in shares of Five Below in the second quarter valued at $40,020,000.
+Hedge funds and other institutional investors have recently made changes to their positions in the company.
+Cullen Frost Bankers Inc. purchased a new stake in shares of Five Below during the 2nd quarter valued at about $25,000.
+Whittier Trust Co. purchased a new stake in shares of Five Below during the 2nd quarter valued at about $34,000.
+Private Advisor Group LLC purchased a new stake in shares of Five Below during the 2nd quarter valued at about $59,000.
+Private Capital Group LLC boosted its holdings in shares of Five Below by 85.9% during the 1st quarter.
+Private Capital Group LLC now owns 565 shares of the specialty retailer’s stock valued at $40,000 after acquiring an additional 261 shares during the last quarter.
+Finally, First Horizon Advisors Inc. boosted its holdings in shares of Five Below by 23.8% during the 1st quarter.
+First Horizon Advisors Inc. now owns 645 shares of the specialty retailer’s stock valued at $45,000 after acquiring an additional 124 shares during the last quarter.

 Five Below Company Profile